 Good testing companies ensure diversity in the private crowd.
 They have users from different geographies, with different devices and skills.
 The diversity ensures that you always get people from your target group to test your app.

 A good practice is to screen these users and rate them based on their skills and past performance.
 The data makes sure that only committed and high performing users will get to test your mobile app or software.

 Of course, your mobile app or software needs more than just functional testing by users.

-You need to test it for security and performance as well.
+Security and performance testing should be part of the software testing process as well.
 A full-service testing company will have internal resources to run these tests for you.
 They will have devices, tools, and experts to design and execute these specialized tests.

 If you work with the right on-demand testing company, it will manage the entire testing for you, saving you all the headache and precious time.
 The test manager will make sure the right tester is matched with the right assignment.
 He will supervise the work to ensure it gets delivered on time.
 The test manager will also collect the test results and collate them in a useful report for you.
 They can also create test cases for you if needed.